-Are you looking into a university pathway post-Year 12?
+Are you looking into a university pathway after Year 12?
 Do you know what course you need to study to get the job you want?
 If so, you are well on your way..

 The next step is to consider:

 How will I study?

 University offers quite a few options including full-time, part-time or online.
 Consider what option best meets your needs.
 Think about:

-- whether you have access to transport and the time to attend lectures/tutorials
+- whether you have access to transport and the time to attend lectures and tutorials

 - what IT equipment you need including what speed and type of internet connection.

 Where will I study?

 Investigate which universities have the best employment outcomes for your course.
 When comparing universities you should consider:

 - location - including whether you will need to move and the costs involved with moving

 - facilities - investigate what support services they offer students, including career hubs and access to computers

 - course structure - for example, the number of units, electives and availability

 - whether they offer work placements as part of their courses

 - cost and entry requirements.

 In some industries, employers prefer university courses that include a vocational or industry placement.
 This allows students to apply their knowledge in a workplace setting.

 Are there any entry requirements?